indykite/terraform-provider-indykite/docs/resources/token_introspect.md

 subcategory: ""
 description: |-
   Token introspect configuration adds support for 3rd party tokens to identify the user within IndyKite APIs.
+  Token introspect enables the IndyKite platform to identify end users by third party tokens, validate these tokens, and use their content in the IndyKite platform.
+  To verify these tokens, you need to create a configuration that describes how to do the token introspection.
 ---

 # indykite_token_introspect (Resource)

 Token introspect configuration adds support for 3rd party tokens to identify the user within IndyKite APIs.
+		Token introspect enables the IndyKite platform to identify end users by third party tokens, validate these tokens, and use their content in the IndyKite platform.
+		To verify these tokens, you need to create a configuration that describes how to do the token introspection.

 ## Example Usage